16 Healthiest Starbucks Foods to Order in 2025

 A serving of the chips contains 3 grams of fiber, which is higher than most mainstream chip brands.
 However, despite being among the healthiest Starbucks foods in the chip category, they should still be paired with a protein or fiber-rich dip to enhance satiety.
 While Starbucks doesn't have many dip options, if you can't get to another store, the avocado spread works well with these chips.

-Siete Lime Grain-Free Tortilla Chips Nutritional Overview
+Siete Lime Grain-Free Tortilla Chips Nutritional Info (per 28-gram serving):

 • Calories: 130